Deadliest States for Adults and Teen Drivers

 Fatal Car Accidents by State

 The leading cause of driver death is fatal car crashes.
 In some states in the U.S., the number of fatal crashes can even come close to or be higher than the number of deaths in some years.
-There is a range of 0.54 – 1.83 deaths per 100 million miles traveled in all 50 states as of 2022.
-These numbers change depending on the year.
+There is a range of 0.54 – 1.83 deaths per 100 million miles traveled in all 50 states based on currently available data.
+These numbers may change depending on the year.

 The rankings of the deadliest states, however, haven’t changed as much between 2019 to 2022.
 The top five deadliest states for adult and teen drivers by miles driven are: